-Chamber Singers consists of an advanced group of vocalists, selected by audition to perform college and professional repertoire at the highest level of artistry.
-As an honors class, these students prepare original works by master composers for both male and mixed choirs (in conjunction with Oakland Catholic students), study the art of solo singing, and achieve musical literacy.
-Students are evaluated on rehearsal participation, written assignments, individual singing assessments, and concert performance.
+Also known as the Chamber Singers, Honors Advanced Vocal Music consists of students selected by audition to perform collegiate and professional repertoire at the highest level of artistry.
+As an honors-level class, these students study advanced vocal techniques, musicianship, and music literacy, as applicable to solo and a capella repertoire, in a variety of classical, musical theatre, and popular styles.
+Students are evaluated on classroom participation, individual singing assessments, and concert performance.
 As the premier choral ensemble, the Chamber Singers represent the school and vocal music department in the greater Pittsburgh region.
 Participation in all school and community performances is required.
 This meets the fine arts requirement.